RamanKishore08/CRM-MERN-Stack/README.md

 ---

-A modern **CRM (Customer Relationship Management)** web application built using the MERN stack.
-This application helps businesses manage customer interactions, sales processes, and client data efficiently.
-With an intuitive user interface and real-time data visualization, this CRM makes customer management simpler and more productive.
+A Customer Relationship Management (CRM) application is developed using the MERN stack to manage sales data efficiently.
+It enables tracking, Excel report generation, and trend visualization.
+This enhances decision-making and boosts business growth.

 ---